-As you can see in figure 1.11, there are two window sizes-one set to 1 and one set to 3.
+As you can see in picture below, there are two window sizes-one set to 1 and one sets to 3.

 When you’ve configured a window size of 1, the sending machine waits for an acknowledgment for each data segment it transmits before transmitting another.
 If you’ve configured a window of size 3, it’s allowed to transmit three data segments before an acknowledgment is received.

 In our simplified example, both the sending and receiving machines are workstations.
-In reality this is not done in simple numbers but in the amount of bytes that can be sent.
+In reality, this is not done in simple numbers but in the number of bytes that can be sent.

 Reliable data delivery ensures the integrity of a stream of data sent from one machine to the other through a fully functional data link.
 It guarantees that the data won’t be duplicated or lost.